-Breathing around 5-6 breaths per minute in the average adult can be very helpful (R).
+For an average adult, breathing around 5-6 breaths per minute can be very helpful (R).

 Tip: You need to breathe from your belly and slowly.
 That means when you breathe in, your belly should expand or go out.
 When you breathe out your belly should cave in.
 The more your belly expands and the more it caves in, the deeper you’re breathing.

 As the saying goes, laughter is the best medicine.
-Many studies show health benefits from laughing (R).
+Many studies show the health benefits of laughing (R).

 It seems like laughter is capable of stimulating the vagus nerve.

 A study done on yoga laughter found increased HRV in the laughter group (R).

 There are various case reports of people fainting from laughter, which may be from the vagus nerve/parasympathetic system being stimulated too much.

 For example, fainting can come after laughter, urination, coughing, swallowing or bowel movement, all of which are helped along by vagus activation (R).

 Laughter is also sometimes a side effect of vagus nerve stimulation (R).